cloudavail/aws-missing-tools/ec2-automate-backup/README.md

 `-n` - tag snapshots "Name" tag as well as description

+`-d` - duplicate specified volume tag(s) to snapshot tag(s).
+For example, 'ec2-automate-backup.sh -v vol-6d6a0527 -d "Name¤Type"' would duplicate tag key Name and Type with there values from volume to snapshot.
+As you can see in the example the delimiter between keys is "¤".
+This function will not, at the moment, work if key or value contains a space.

 `-h` - tag snapshots "InitiatingHost" tag to specify which host ran the script

 `-k <purge_after_days>` - the period after which a snapshot can be purged.
 For example, running "ec2-automate-backup.sh -v "vol-6d6a0527 vol-636a0112" -k 31" would allow snapshots to be removed after 31 days. purge_after_days creates two tags for each volume that was backed up - a PurgeAllow tag which is set to PurgeAllow=true and a PurgeAfter tag which is set to the present day (in UTC) + the value provided by -k.